jgable/grunt-lesslint/README.md

 ### CSS Lint

-You can configure the CSS Lint validator, such as for disabling certain rules, by adding a `csslint` option value:
+You can configure the CSS Lint validator, such as for disabling certain rules or loading a `.csslintrc` file, by adding a `csslint` option value:

 ```coffeescript
 lesslint: